 Entrepreneurs, who are constantly busy managing their businesses, will certainly appreciate an opportunity to upload and use iOS and Android applications, which are absolutely free.
 What’s important, all the edits you make in the mobile version of your website are automatically synchronized with the online store and Shopify POS.

-BigCommerce.
-Being mainly focused on eCommerce website design, the system offers a dashboard that has lots of industry-specific menu points, sections and categories.
+BigCommerce is mainly focused on eCommerce website design yet the system offers a dashboard with lots of industry-specific menu points, sections and categories.
 It’s not difficult to browse the system and explore its major sections, even though, it may take some time to find out all the nuances.

 The website builder has a search filter option, which is available in the dashboard and helps find the required tools and information needed to start and manage a decent website.

-Shopify.
-Functionality and flexibility is what Shopify excels at.
+Shopify definitely excels at functionality and flexibility.
 The eCommerce software abounds in features and options that make it possible to launch and then manage online stores of diverse specialization, size and type.
 You can equally design a small or mid-sized online store with Shopify as well as a hypermarket offering thousands of products for sale.

 By using the advanced Point-of-Sale or POS tool, you will be able to sell the products not only online, but also offline, accepting orders in both modes, sharing web store management rights, using internal and external card terminals and integrating with other Shopify applications.
 This notably boosts the performance of your online store, helps build customer base and maximize the revenue.